elliotpark410/Social-Network-API/README.md

 # Social-Network-API
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A REST API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-The app uses Express.js, Mongoose for Object Data Modeling, and MongoDB as the NoSQL backend.
+The app uses Express.js for defining routes, Mongoose for Object Data Modeling, and MongoDB as the NoSQL backend.

 <br>